zac7777/Entropy/Entropy/Skillsets and Species/Boxer.md

 Life knuckles:
 - *Leaching strike:* 4 AP, the next time you would use an unarmed, or "Glove" attack, you may heal half the damage dealt
-- *Pass strength:* 2 AP, target creature in melee range heals 1d10 + Endurance damage, you take rot damage equal to half the health healed, this may only be activated twice per combat
+- *Pass strength:* 2 AP, target creature in melee range heals 1d10 + Endurance damage, you take rot damage equal to half the health healed, this may only be activated up to twice per combat
 - *Pain to life:* 3 AP, any number of other target creatures within 10m heal damage equal to half the amount of life you lost since your last turn

 #gameInformation #class